 After Hurricanes Irma and Maria, La Casa collaborated with the Joseph Slifka Center for Jewish Life at Yale to lead a group of students on a hurrican relief trip to Puerto Rico.
 Between 2018 and 2019, we were able to take 28 students to Villa del Rio to aid in the reconstruction of homes led by local community members.
 Before , the groups met on a weekly basis to learn about Puerto Rico, responsible community engagement, personal identities and intercultural engagement.
 After the trip, group meetings continued to debrief the experience and design a student-led post-trip effort related to the trip.
 The 2018 group hosted a photo gallery and shared the interviews of community members to highlight their stories.
 The 2019 group hosted a fundraiser to help the community with supplies for the ongoing reconstruction efforts.

-La Casa has a Senior Events Committee that designs that year’s efforts to celebrate the Latinx members of the Yale College graduating class.
+La Casa has a student committee that designs that year’s efforts to celebrate Yale’s Latine graduating students (college, graduate, and professional).
 Although each year the committee may add efforts, we continue the tradition of hosting two events.
-During the last week of classes, we host our Senior Community Dinner when the senior class and the La Cassa community-at-large are invited to eat, take pictures, and share memories with each other.
+During the last week of classes/early Reading Period, we host “Florece” and the La Cassa community-at-large are invited to eat, take pictures, and share memories with each other.
 Since many undergraduate students may not be around for the commencement festivities, this is an opportunity for all students to celebrate our graduating members before parting ways.
-During commencement weekend, we host our “La Casa Graduation Celebration” where seniors and their family members will join us over dinner, remarks, a stolling ceremony, awards, and a night of dancing.
+During commencement weekend, we host our “La Casa Graduation Celebration” where graduates and their family members will join us over dinner, remarks, a stolling ceremony, awards, and a night of dancing.